-Alert 360, the fifth largest provider of security systems and smart home services to residential customers in the United States, understands how hard winter storms and other natural disasters can hit and impact home and small business owners.
+Alert 360 Home Security, the fifth largest provider of security systems and smart home services to residential customers in the United States.
+We understand how hard storms and other natural disasters can hit and impact home and small business owners.

-“After providing home security services for nearly 50 years, we know that winter storms, hurricanes, natural disasters, power outages, flooding, and evacuations can be chaotic, scary, and exhausting for our families, friends and customers,” said Richard Ginsburg, president and CEO, Alert 360.
-“Before an emergency strikes, we hope to help all homeowners prepare and to remind Alert 360 customers that we’re here to help 24/7.
+“After providing home security services for nearly 50 years, we have experienced many situations.
+We know that winter storms, hurricanes, natural disasters, power outages, flooding, and evacuations can be chaotic.
+Scary, and exhausting for our families, friends and customers,” said Richard Ginsburg, president, and CEO, Alert 360.
+“Before an emergency strikes, we hope to help all homeowners prepare.
+We want to remind Alert 360 customers that we’re here to help 24/7.
 We also hope the following information and tips related to power outages and your alarm system are helpful should you experience an issue.”

 Alert 360 suggests the following tips for weathering any storm season, preparing for an emergency, and knowing how a home security system works during adverse weather.

 Most alarm systems are equipped with backup power supplies in the form of a rechargeable battery.
-However, during an extended power outage, the backup battery may signal a low charge through an illuminated indicator and/or a trouble beep.
-The low-battery charge status does not affect normal alarm operations until the battery power becomes too low to operate the panel.
+However, during an extended power outage, the backup battery may signal a low charge through an illuminated indicator.
+Or a trouble beep.
+The low-battery charge status does not affect normal alarm operations.
+Not until the battery power becomes too low to operate the panel.
 If power is restored within 12 – 24 hours, the battery should start recharging.

-At Alert 360, when we receive a low-battery status signal from your system at our national alarm monitoring center, typically we will call to ensure you are aware, to check if help is needed, and to assist you in silencing the trouble beep.
-In addition, following are troubleshooting steps you can take – or things to be aware of – when your system is reflecting a low battery and prior to calling your alarm provider if help is needed.
+At Alert 360, when we receive a low-battery status signal from your system at our national alarm monitoring center, typically we will call to ensure you are aware.
+We check if help is needed, and to assist you in silencing the trouble beep.
+In addition, the following are troubleshooting steps you can take – or things to be aware of.
+When your system is reflecting a low battery and prior to calling your alarm provider if help is needed.

 How to Troubleshoot your Alarm System During a Power Outage or Low-Battery Alert

-Alert 360’s complete line of home security, business security, energy management, smart home and automation services include Alert 360® interactive security, a free mobile app, smart home video, remote access, water detection devices, video doorbells, 24/7 alarm monitoring, plus professional installation or integration of connected devices that include sprinkler systems, thermostats, sound systems, Amazon Echo, Google Home and more.
+Alert 360’s complete line of home security, business security, energy management, smart home, and automation services.
+These include Alert 360® interactive security, a free mobile app, smart home video, remote access, water detection devices, video doorbells, 24/7 alarm monitoring.
+Plus professional installation or integration of connected devices that include sprinkler systems, thermostats, sound systems, Amazon Echo, Google Home and more.

 About Alert 360

-Founded in 1973 in Tulsa, Okla., and evolving from Guardian Security Systems and Central Security Group, Alert 360 is one of the nation’s oldest-licensed alarm monitoring providers.
+Founded in 1973 in Tulsa, Oklahoma.
+We evolved from Guardian Security Systems and Central Security Group.
+Alert 360 is one of the nation’s oldest-licensed alarm monitoring providers.
 Today, the company is the fifth largest provider of monitored security and smart home solutions to homes in the United States.